PirateQueen890/startup/README.md

 * **CSS --** impliment design/UI of application
 * **Service --** backend service with endpoints for login, prompt generation, saving prompts, and retrieving prompts
 * **Javascript --** provides login, prompt display, choice display, and backend endpoint calls

+## HTML Deliverable
+For this deliverable, I built out the structure of my website using HTML.
+This was completed on 2/5/2024.
+* **HTML pages --** Four HTML pages that represent login, generation, saved prompts, and information about the site.
+* **Links --** The login page links to the generation page.
+Each page has a navigation bar allowing users to move easily between pages.
+* **Text --** A description of the application is on the about page, and generated prompts are displayed through text.
+* **Images --** An image is included on the about page.
+* **DB/Login --** Login draws from the database through an input box and button.
+Options on the generation page will change what information is drawn from the database.
+On the saved prompts page, buttons allow the user to get specific prompts from the database.
+* **WebSocket --** Through the share button on the generation and saved prompts pages, the user can share prompts.